melexis/warnings-plugin/README.rst

 Coverity is a static analysis tool that includes a CLI tool to run desktop analysis on your local changes and report the results back directly in the console.
-You only need to list affected files and below example lists changed files between your branch and master, which it then forwards to ``cov-run-desktop``:
+You only need to list affected files and below example lists changed files between your source and target branch, e.g. 'main', which it then forwards to ``cov-run-desktop``:

 .. code-block:: bash

-    cov-run-desktop --text-output-style=oneline `git diff --name-only --ignore-submodules master`
+    cov-run-desktop --text-output-style=oneline `git diff --name-only --ignore-submodules main`

 You can either pipe the results to a log file and pass it to the warnings-plugin, or you can use the ``--command`` argument to let the plugin invoke ``cov-run-desktop``.